-You don't want any of things to happen to your home, especially if you own real estate for sale in Toronto, as that will ruin your home and lead you to spending a lot more money than you had originally intended to spend on your home improvement project.
+You don't want any of things to happen to your home, especially if you own real estate, as that will ruin your home and lead you to spending a lot more money than you had originally intended to spend on your home improvement project.

 Now that you know about the damage that can be done if load bearing walls are messed around with how can you tell which walls in your condos in downtown Toronto are load bearing walls?
 It's quite simple really.
 Outside walls tend to be considered load bearings walls because of how they support the roof.
 Walls or beams directly above foundations or concrete footers or girders in the basement of a home are also load bearing walls.
 Any interior walls that run perpendicular to rafters are also load bearing walls.
 Pretty much any wall that has a support beam attached to or near it that's above or below it is also a load bearing wall.